JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpCustomLineCap Classes.md

 ' The following example creates an AdjustableArrowCap object, myArrow, and sets the width ' of the cap to 5 pixels.
 Next, the code creates a Pen object, assigns myArrow as the ' ending line cap for this Pen object, and draws a capped line.
-The code obtains the width ' using IGdipAdjustableArrowCap.GetWidth and sets the height equal to the width.
+The code obtains the width ' using GdipGetAdjustableArrowCapWidth and sets the height equal to the width.
 The code then ' draws another capped line with the new cap.
 ' ========================================================================================
 SUB Example_GetWidth (BYVAL hdc AS HDC)

    ' // Create a graphics object from the window device context DIM graphics AS CGpGraphics = hdc
-   ' // Get the DPI scaling ratio
+   ' // Get the DPI scaling ratios
    DIM rxRatio AS SINGLE = graphics.GetDpiX / 96
+   DIM ryRatio AS SINGLE = graphics.GetDpiY / 96
    ' // Set the scale transform
-   graphics.ScaleTransform(rxRatio, rxRatio)
+   graphics.ScaleTransform(rxRatio, ryRatio)

-   ' // Create an AdjustableArrowCap with a height of 10 pixels.
-   DIM myArrow AS CGpAdjustableArrowCap = CGpAdjustableArrowCap(10, 5, CTRUE)
+   ' // Create an AdjustableArrowCap with a height of 10 pixels DIM myArrow AS CGpAdjustableArrowCap = CGpAdjustableArrowCap(10, 5, TRUE)
    ' // Adjust to DPI by setting the scale width myArrow.SetWidthScale(rxRatio)

-   ' // Create a Pen, and assign myArrow as the end cap DIM arrowPen AS CGpPen = GDIP_ARGB(255, 0, 0, 0)
+   ' // Create a Pen, and assign myArrow as the end cap DIM arrowPen AS CGpPen = ARGB_Violet arrowPen.SetCustomEndCap(@myArrow)

-   arrowPen.SetCustomEndCap(@myArrow)
+   ' // Draw a line using arrowPen graphics.DrawLine(@arrowPen, 0, 0, 100, 100)

-   ' // Get the width of the arrow
+   ' // Get the width of the arrow.
    DIM nWidth AS SINGLE = myArrow.GetWidth

-   ' // Draw a line using arrowPen graphics.DrawLine(@arrowPen, 0, 0, 100, 100)

-   ' // Set height equal to width and draw another line myArrow.SetHeight(nWidth) arrowPen.SetCustomEndCap(@myArrow)
+   ' // Set height equal to width and draw another line. myArrow.SetHeight(nWidth) arrowPen.SetCustomEndCap(@myArrow)
    graphics.DrawLine(@arrowPen, 0, 40, 100, 140)